olehmelnyk/acme/docs/security/readme.md

 ## Reporting Security Issues

-For security issue reporting procedures and guidelines, see our [security policy](../../.github/security.md).
+For more information about our security policy and how to report security vulnerabilities, please see our [Security Policy](../../security.md).

 ## Additional Resources